Brand Management: Everything You Need to Know

 Why?
 Because while the campaign proved that Pepsi made the better product, it offered no compelling value proposition for why consumers should switch their brand allegiance.
 After all, being the ‘better Coke’ is hardly a tagline to set the world on fire.

-So, rather than capitalising on the success of the ad by providing a better vision and positioning their soda as a lifestyle not just a drink (something Coke is famous for doing), Pepsi let itself slide out of the conversation.
+So, rather than capitalizing on the success of the ad by providing a better vision and positioning their soda as a lifestyle not just a drink (something Coke is famous for doing), Pepsi let itself slide out of the conversation.

 The lesson here is that it’s not enough to be ‘as good as’ or even ‘better’ than your competitors; if they have stronger brand equity, they’ll beat you almost every time.
 Being able to articulate the why and the how behind your brand is essential to winning over consumers - and keeping them.